Wildlife Academy: Your Next Step in Advanced Zookeeping & Wildlife Management

 Part One – Introduction to Zookeeping & Facility Operations (weeks 1 through 24) consists of 720 practical clock hours broken down into 24 weeks of 30 hours per week AND

-Part Two – Advanced Zookeeping & Small Facility Management (weeks 25 through 48) consists of 720 practical clock hours broken down into 24 weeks of 30 hours per week.
+Part Two – Advanced Zookeeping & Wildlife Management (weeks 25 through 48) consists of 720 practical clock hours broken down into 24 weeks of 30 hours per week.

 Completing the Professional Zookeeper Program consists of 1440 practical clock hours broken down into 48 weeks of 30 hours per week.